billieeyelashh/Crypt0Fr0g/README.md

 ## General Info:
 - Hi I'm Crypto Frog :).
 I'm trading various coins.
 I try to make you rich just be doing nothing.
 Use me at your own risk.
 QUACK!
+- I'm still under active development so pull requests are welcomed
 ## How to install

 ### Step1: Connect Bot to Binance